Casa Milà – La Pedrera

 The house, a UNESCO World Heritage site, was built from 1905 to 1912 in the typical Catalan Modernisme style; yet, with this building, Gaudì pushed the style and its distinctive elements beyond the limits.

 Located in the Eixample district, the building is indeed an example of an extremely skillful design whose facades present complex shapes that recall mineral concretions (hence the popular name “La Pedrera”), organic forms, and obscure religious symbols.

 The courtyards and the interior spaces are, if possible, even more articulated and fascinating.
 In the plan, the Milà house expresses quite a modern approach to a residential space.
-Indeed, rather than adding a single central court, Gaudì designed two sinuous courtyards, looking like they were carved into the solid mass of the building, providing daylight, architectural articulation, and a fascinating relationship between inside and outside to each apartment in the house.
+Indeed, rather than adding a single central court, Gaudì designed two sinuous courtyards, looking like they were carved into the solid mass of the building, providing daylight, architectural articulation, and a fascinating relationship between the inside and outside of each apartment in the house.

 The roof terrace of the Pedrera, along with being a panoramic space overlooking one of Barcelona’s most characteristic neighborhoods, is an outstanding open-air exhibition of zoomorphic sculptural chimneys and decorations which recall those of the Guell Park designed by Gaudì between 1900 and 1914.

 Casa Milà, detail of the façade.
 Photo: Joe Nestlerode (CC BY-NC-ND 2.0).